riak/riak.github.io/docs/setup/installing/source/erlang.md

 ---
 title: "Installing Erlang"
 id: installing_source_erlang
+slug: erlang
+sidebar_position: 0
 ---

-[install index]: /riak/kv/2.2.3/setup/installing
+[install index]: /docs/setup/installing
-[security basics]: /riak/kv/2.2.3/using/security/basics
+[security basics]: /docs/using/security/basics

 Pre-packaged versions of Riak include an Erlang installation.
 If you are building Riak from source, you will need to install [Basho's patched version of Erlang](http://s3.amazonaws.com/downloads.basho.com/erlang/otp_src_R16B02-basho10.tar.gz). **If you do not use this version of Erlang, you will not be able to use Riak's [security features][security basics].**